 Back by popular demand – spaghetti squash!
 If you’ve been following for long you’ll know that I haven’t always been the biggest fan of it.
 But here’s what I’ve learned: it’s best to get the “spaghetti” thought out of your mind.
 As pasta, it’s kind of mushy.
 As a roasted vegetable that happens to form into little strands, it’s so delicious.
 Especially with a squeeze of lemon and a few dollops of pesto.
 And if you’re new to spaghetti squash, head over to this post to read my favorite tips for cooking it.

-For texture and crunch, I tossed it all with roasted cauliflower, spinach and pine nuts.
-This is a simple, healthy weeknight meal or vegetable side dish.
+For texture and crunch, I tossed the squash with roasted cauliflower, spinach, and pine nuts.
+This pesto spaghetti squash is a simple, healthy weeknight meal or vegetable side dish.
 Serve it like it’s pictured or mix everything together with the pesto.
 (It’s not as pretty at that point, but still tasty).

 - 1 medium spaghetti squash

 - Extra-virgin olive oil, for drizzling